-It actually took 2 days of travel to finally arrive in Addis Ababa but I figured it wouldn’t make sense to include it into the itinerary.
-The reason why it took so long was because I couldn’t get a direct flight from Toronto to Addis Ababa.
-Instead, one day was spent on flying into Washington Dulles, staying overnight, and then catching an Ethiopian Airlines flight.
+It took 2 days of travel to arrive in Addis Ababa but we figured it wouldn’t make sense to include that into the Ethiopia itinerary.
+The reason it took so long was because we couldn’t get a direct flight from Toronto to Addis Ababa.
+Instead, one day was spent flying into Washington Dulles, staying overnight, and then catching an Ethiopian Airlines flight.

-All in all I have to say that I was pleasantly surprised with the service of the flight though I think part of it had to do with my fascination over my first 787 Dreamliner flight and it definitely helped to have a full row to myself.
+We were pleasantly surprised with the service of the flight.
+We were fascinated by our first 787 Dreamliner flight and it definitely helped to have a full row to ourselves.

-Once landed in Addis Ababa, you have to go through customs and I read somewhere that you needed to have passport photos ready for the visa on arrival but none of that was necessary because they now have webcams there to take photos on the spot.
-I just handed in my form, paid my $50 USD, and I was on my way.
+Once we landed in Addis Ababa we went through customs.
+We thought you needed to have passport photos ready for the visa on arrival but none of that was necessary.
+Now they have webcams there to take photos on the spot.
+We just handed in our form, paid our $50 USD, and were on our way.

-We got out of the terminal and were a bit confused in terms of what to do.
-Our original plan was to stay at the airport for our 6 hour layover but we were foiled in a number of ways.
-First, the domestic flights are in a totally separate terminal that requires walking around some construction to get to.
-There was a path laid out but it seemed like we were the only foreigners doing this.
-We got there and found out it was way too early to check in.
-There was also no wifi or lounge to speak of so we walked all the way back to the international terminal to see if we could do anything there but again we’d be stuck there doing nothing.
+First, the domestic flights are in a totally separate terminal and it was too early to check-in.
+There was also no wifi or lounge to speak of so we walked back to the international terminal to see if we could do anything there, but again we’d be stuck there doing nothing.

-Ultimately we decided to get into the city.
-Without quite knowing where we could go for internet and some food, we felt that the easiest and probably safest option was to go to a hotel and hope they had wifi.
-Challenge was that we didn’t have any hotels in mind.
-What ended up happening was my friend approached one of those hotel vans telling the driver that we needed a ride to this random hotel.
-It took awhile for him to understand that we had no reservation but after some price negotiation we were on our way.
+We decided to go into the city.
+Without knowing where we could go for internet and food, we felt that the easiest and safest option was to go to a hotel and hope they had Wi-Fi.
+My friend approached a random hotel shuttle van waiting around and explained to the driver that we needed a ride to the hotel.
+It took a while for him to understand that we had no reservation but after some price negotiation, we were on our way.

-The hotel ended up being the Soramba which was nowhere close to the airport.
-We were literally dropped in the middle of the suburbs it felt like but my sense of direction was totally off at this point.
-With close to 4 hours to kill, we had the buffet breakfast, watched some CNN, caught up on emails and chilled in the restaurant.
+The hotel ended up being the Soramba, which was nowhere close to the airport.
+With close to 4 hours to kill, we had the buffet breakfast, watched some CNN, caught up on emails, and hung out in the restaurant.

-After picking up our bags we met our two guides, Solomon and Melak, and were driven straight to our lodge, Swaynes Hotel which ended up being our one and only destination for the day.
-The fresh papaya drink that was offered to us as a welcome drink, followed by that gorgeous view of Nechisar National Park, solid wifi in the dining hall and dinner itself made it quite the relaxing way to end the day.
+After picking up our bags we met our two guides and were driven straight to our lodge, Emerald Resort (formerly Swaynes Hotel) which ended up being our only destination that day.
+The fresh papaya welcome drink that was offered to us, followed by that gorgeous view of Nechisar National Park, solid wifi in the dining hall and dinner itself made it quite the relaxing way to end the day.

-If we arrived earlier there was a chance we could’ve done Dorze tribe but I was completely content with just taking it easy.
+If we arrived earlier there was a chance we could’ve visited the Dorze tribe but we were content with just taking it easy.

 Ethiopian Airlines – I don’t understand why they still use two prong headphones but they do.
-That means really crappy audio quality so bring your own adapter if you want to use your own headphones.
+Bring your own adapter if you want to use your own headphones.